cesarsotovalero/cesarsotovalero.github.io/_posts/2021-08-09-what-does-it-take-to-become-a-software-architect.md

 Being promoted as a software architect gives not only a significant boost in the perceived salary.
 The promotion implies positioning the architect as the man in power, not just a highly-skilled software engineer.
-However, this role involves great responsibility and commitment.
+This role involves great responsibility and commitment.
 Together with the credit received from happy PMs (when the results are good), architects may take all the blame and responsibility if the project sinks.
 Dealing with such a responsibility demands skills that not every developer possesses.
-And that is exactly the reason of his value.
+And that is exactly the reason of the architects' value.

 # The skills

-To recap, software architects have two primary values to deal with: responsibility and authority.
+To recap, software architects have two primary skill to master: **responsibility** and **authority**.
 The architect is responsible for turning a concept into a realizable plan for delivery.
-For example,identifying the gaps in the enterprise architecture, or running up an initiative on a portfolio roadmap.
+For example, identifying the gaps in the enterprise architecture, or running up an initiative on a portfolio roadmap.
 To do so, an architect must collect different opinions before making his own decision.
 Even if he doesn't have all the merits of "the ideal architect", his decisions should be always final.
-Thus, an architect must be responsible for the entire success or failure of the product, establishes the business issues to be solved and evaluating the options to solve them.
+Thus, an architect must be responsible for the entire success or failure of the product, establishing the business issues to be solved, and putting all the options to solve them on the table.

 {% badge /img/badges/fundamentals-of-software-architecture-book.png 140 https://amzn.to/2VMCwVF %}
 In Chapter 1, the excellent book [Fundamentals of Software Architecture](https://amzn.to/2VMCwVF) refers to eight core skills to be expected from a software architect: